Luguentz Dort NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- Conceding 117.1 points per game last year made the Warriors the 21st-ranked team in the league defensively.
+- Conceding 117.1 points per game last season made the Warriors the 21st-ranked squad in the league on defense.

-- In terms of rebounds, the Warriors were 15th in the NBA last year, conceding 43.3 per game.
+- In terms of rebounds, the Warriors were 15th in the NBA last year, giving up 43.3 per game.

-- The Warriors conceded 25.7 assists per contest last year (15th in the league).
+- The Warriors were the 15th-ranked team in the NBA in assists allowed per game last year, at 25.7.

-- Conceding 12.9 made three-pointers per contest last season, the Warriors were 23rd in the NBA in that category.
+- The Warriors were the 23rd-ranked team in the league in terms of allowing three-pointers last season, conceding 12.9 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!